- Public Services

 Clean & Healthy Creeks

-Storm drain water is a major source of pollution in our drinking water, creeks, and the Monterey Bay.
-A storm drain is located at the end of most street blocks and are commonly mistaken (PDF) as a sewer.
+A stormdrain is located at the end of most street blocks and is commonly mistaken as a sewer.

 - Reservoirs used for drinking water